 STEP#6: Caramelize the Shallots

-In a large non-stick skillet cook the shallots in the olive oil.
+In a large non-stick skillet cook the shallots in olive oil.
 Don’t touch them too frequently, in order to allow the shallots to turn golden brown and caramelize.
 Then add the balsamic vinegar and thyme.

 Caramelized shallots are so delicious when cooked this way, they practically taste like candy!
 For a similar flavor profile try my Sour Cream and Carmelized Onion Dip, another great one for holiday entertaining.